inferno-framework/davinci-pas-test-kit/README.md

 - The ability of the system to produce and receive (currently server tests only) all PAS-defined profiles and their must support elements.

-Out of scope requirements that are not yet tested include:
+Out of scope requirements that are not yet tested include (with links to details on the requirement in the IG):

 - Subscriptions ([here](https://hl7.org/fhir/us/davinci-pas/STU2/specification.html#subscription))
 - Prior Authorization update workflows ([here](https://hl7.org/fhir/us/davinci-pas/STU2/specification.html#updating-authorization-requests))